Christian countercult movement: Discernment blogging

 Kenne "Ken" Silva is said by other discernment bloggers to have pioneered online discernment ministry.
 Ken was a Baptist pastor who ran the discernment blog "Apprising".
 Silva wrote many blog articles about the Emerging Church, the Word of Faith Movement, the Jehovah's Witnesses, the Gay Christian Movement, and many other groups.
 He started his blog in 2005 and wrote there until his death in 2014.

-Silva's work paved the way for other internet discernment ministries such as Pirate Christian Radio, a group of blogs and podcasts founded by Lutheran pastor Chris Rosebrough in 2008, and Pulpit & Pen, a discernment blog founded by Baptist pastor and polemicist J.D.
-Hall.
+Silva's work paved the way for other internet discernment ministries such as 'Pirate Christian Radio', a group of blogs and podcasts founded by Lutheran pastor Chris Rosebrough in 2008, and 'Pulpit & Pen', a discernment blog founded by Baptist pastor and polemicist J. D. Hall.

 Other technical terminology

-Since the 1980s, the term new religions or new religious movements has slowly entered into evangelical usage alongside the word cult.
+Since the 1980s, the term new religions or new religious movements has slowly entered into Evangelical usage alongside the word cult.
 Some book titles use both terms.

 The acceptance of these alternatives to the word cult in evangelicalism reflects, in part, the wider usage of such language in the sociology of religion.

 Apologetics

-The term countercult apologetics first appeared in Protestant evangelical literature as a self-designation in the late 1970s and early 1980s in articles by Ronald Enroth and David Fetcho, and by Walter Martin in Martin Speaks Out on the Cults.
+The term countercult apologetics first appeared in Protestant Evangelical literature as a self-designation in the late 1970s and early 1980s in articles by Ronald Enroth and David Fetcho, and by Walter Martin in Martin Speaks Out on the Cults.
 A mid-1980s debate about apologetic methodology between Ronald Enroth and J. Gordon Melton, led the latter to place more emphasis in his publications on differentiating the Christian countercult from the secular anti-cult.
 Eric Pement urged Melton to adopt the label "Christian countercult", and since the early 1990s the terms has entered into popular usage and is recognized by sociologists such as Douglas Cowan.

-The only existing umbrella organization within the countercult movement in the United States is the EMNR (Evangelical Ministries to New Religions), founded in 1982 by Martin, Enroth, Gordon Lewis, and James Bjornstad.
+The only existing umbrella organization within the countercult movement in the United States is the Evangelical Ministries to New Religions (EMNR), founded in 1982 by Martin, Enroth, Gordon Lewis, and James Bjornstad.

 Worldwide organizations

-While the greatest number of countercult ministries are found in the United States, ministries exist in Australia, Brazil, Canada, Denmark, England, Ethiopia, Germany, Hungary, Italy, Mexico, New Zealand, Philippines, Romania, Russia, Sweden, and Ukraine.
+While the greatest number of countercult ministries are found in the United States, ministries exist in Australia, Brazil, Canada, Denmark Ethiopia, Germany, Hungary, Italy, Mexico, New Zealand, Philippines, Romania, Russia, Sweden, and Ukraine.
 A comparison between the methods employed in the United States and other nations discloses some similarities in emphasis, but also other nuances in emphasis.
-The similarities are that globally these ministries share a common concern about the evangelization of people in cults and new religions.
+The similarities are that globally these ministries share a common concern about the evangelization of people in perceived cults and new religions.
 There is also often a common thread of comparing orthodox doctrines and biblical passages with the teachings of the groups under examination.
 In some of the European and southern hemisphere contexts, however, confrontational methods of engagement are not always relied on, and dialogical approaches are sometimes advocated.

 A group of organizations that originated within the context of established religion is working in more general fields of "cult awareness," especially in Europe.
 Their leaders are theologians, and they are often social ministries affiliated to big churches.